HackBulgaria/Programming101-Java/week13/1.Monday/README.md

 In order to keep up with the new loads we have bought 30 more drones:

-* Our new chinese drones have:
+* Our new Chinese drones have:
   * 1 200 BU
   * 3 BU/min charging rate
   * 200 WU capacity